 I quit that and then I ended up working at a therapy massage studio doing customer service, which is amazing.
 It was the best job I've ever had.
 Swear to God.
 I really want to go back and work in wellness hospitality because everyone has this calm nature to them.
 Even if customers come in pissed, they leave happy.
 And it’s required that you get massages every month, because you need to understand how to talk about it.

 I've done so many things in terms of jobs in New York.
 I sold Christmas trees once, I was an elf at the holiday fair, I made clocks - it was so much fun doing that.
-My middle sister works in television, and her first job was with a young designer who started a company at 25, and had a handbag company.
+My middle sister works in television, and her first job was with a young designer who started a handbag company at 25.
 I paired up with her, and when I started working with her she saw my portfolio and said, "I don't know why you are getting paid this much, you should be getting paid this much.
 You need to focus what you are doing.
 You've had this job, and that job, and this.
 Stop it.
 This is what you're doing.”
 I was like, "Okay, got it."
-I started working with her, pitching clients with her, and doing design work, and I did that all the way until like the spring of 2015 or so.
+I started working with her, pitching clients with her, and doing design work, and I did that all the way until the spring of 2015 or so.
 And then I started working in the corporate world.